alexyuly/chil/README.md

 ### The *VOCAL* Design Principle

-*VOCAL* is an acronym for a software design principle that enforces the use of compositional design, through an inheritance hierarchy of four classes of responsibility:
+*VOCAL* is an acronym for a software design principle that enforces the use of compositional design, through an inheritance chain of four classes of responsibility:

 - Value: a source or sink of strongly typed data
 - Operation: a value which is composed of source and sink values, connected by a native implementation